Edward Eisenstein

 Profile

-The Eisenstein laboratory is building next-generation bioenergy plants with enhanced capacity to manage biotic and abiotic challenges.
+The Eisenstein laboratory is building next-generation plants as robust and healthy feedstocks for the bioeconomy by enhancing their capacity to manage nutritional, biotic and abiotic challenges.
 Their strategy is to derive mechanistic information from multidisciplinary tools, ranging from molecular and structural biology, to plant, systems and synthetic biology, as well as protein design and engineering, to develop superior traits.
-These improvements are being introduced into plants via genome engineering in order to extend our diminishing supply of fossil fuels.
-In addition, Dr. Eisenstein is applying systems engineering principles to improve the development of protein biopharmaceuticals.
+These improvements are being introduced into poplar via genome engineering in order to expand the scope and scale of bioproducts from trees.
+In addition, Dr. Eisenstein is engaged in project-based learning opportunities for students as the founding co-advisor for the UMaryland iGEM team, introducing nearly 200 undergraduates to synthetic biology research aimed at solving global problems, enabling them to compete successfully at the yearly international Jamboree.
+Finally, the laboratory continues to apply systems engineering principles to improve the development of protein biopharmaceuticals.

 CURRENT RESEARCH

-A challenge to improving the quality and availability of biofuel feedstocks is that transgenic plants with enhanced biotechnology traits (such as higher ethanol yields) often display reduced fitness, lower biomass, and an increased susceptibility to disease.
-The Eisenstein lab focuses on poplar trees as a feedstock because they grow rapidly, produce significant biomass in short times, and yield substantial energy.
-Through several profitable collaborations, the group is addressing the following three challenges to improving poplar as a bioenergy feedstock:
+A challenge to improving the quality and availability of plant feedstocks is that transgenic plants with enhanced biotechnology traits (such as enhanced yields of bioproducts) often display reduced fitness, lower biomass, and an increased susceptibility to disease.
+The Eisenstein lab focuses on poplar trees as a feedstock because they grow rapidly and produce significant biomass in short times.
+Poplar is also a good model for perennials thanks to an increasingly accessible set of genomic and experimental resources that make it an attractive system for improvement.
+The lab is building on profitable collaborative work that resulted in a high-throughput and high-efficiency approach to poplar transformation and genome engineering.
+The relative ease in generating large sets of transgenic poplar lines is enabling coupled molecular, systems and plant-based approaches to discover interconnected networks and develop next-gen trees for unprecedented biotechnology application.
+Three challenges to improving poplar as a robust plant feedstock are being addressed:

 Increase plant resistance to pathogens

 Plant pathogens use a variety of mechanisms to infect and spread disease, but the plant immune system limits infection by recognizing pathogen effectors and activating local cell death.
 Leaf rust – one of the most important diseases in poplar - is caused by the pathogenic fungus Melampsora larici-populina.
 The lab is elucidating the components of the poplar defense response that are targeted by rust effectors, as well as the components of poplar nutrient homeostasis that are hijacked by the pathogen to spread disease.
 Additionally, the lab is determining the structures of receptor-effector complexes to unravel the elementary steps of host-pathogen interactions.
-These outcomes will afford new approaches for genetically engineering useful biotechnology traits into poplar to enhance resistance to pathogens and expand its potential for use as a critical bioenergy feedstock.
+These outcomes will afford new approaches for genetically engineering useful biotechnology traits into poplar to enhance resistance to pathogens and expand its range and therefore potential for use.

 Remobilize nutrients to increase biomass

 Seasonal nitrogen cycling plays a key role in the overall nitrogen budget of poplar and has a significant impact on new growth and biomass yield.
-The lab is using protein, metabolic, and system engineering to enhance the synthesis and storage of nitrogen-rich metabolites and to rewire the signaling between nitrogen utilization and storage to improve Nitrogen Use Efficiency (NUE).
-The outcomes will increase biomass yields and enhance efficient downstream processing to advance the long-term sustainability of poplar as a bioenergy crop.
+The lab is using protein, metabolic, and systems engineering to enhance the synthesis and storage of nitrogen-rich metabolites and to rewire the signaling between nitrogen utilization and storage to improve Nitrogen Use Efficiency (NUE).
+The outcomes will increase biomass yields and enhance efficient downstream processing to advance the long-term sustainability of poplar as a plant feedstock for bioproducts.

 Improve plant response to abiotic stress

-A barrier to the broad adoption of plant feedstocks for bioenergy is lignin – a phenolic-based polymer that provides rigidity and strength to plant tissues, but which must be removed from pulp to make cellulose for biofuel.
-Low lignin plants display enhanced ethanol yields, but are prone to metabolic stress since they cannot as readily cope with abiotic challenges, such as constant exposure to UV radiation.
-Ecophysiologic and metabolomic investigations of genetically engineered poplar will help to decipher the mechanisms whereby low-lignin plants respond to UV stress.
-The results will inform engineering approaches to boost acclimation and fitness of new biofuel feedstocks.
+A barrier to the broad adoption of plant feedstocks is lignin – a phenolic-based polymer that provides rigidity and strength to plant tissues, but which must be removed from pulp to extract economically attractive products.
+Low lignin plants have displayed enhanced product yields, but are prone to metabolic stress since they cannot as readily cope with a host of abiotic challenges, especially constant exposure to UV radiation.
+Interestingly, transgenic poplar lines in which the expression of UVR8, the green plant photoreceptor for harmful UV-B radiation, display enhanced growth.
+Ecophysiologic, metabolomic and structure-function investigations of genetically engineered poplar and their receptor-protein interactions will help to decipher the mechanisms whereby low-lignin plants respond to UV stress, and how the UVR8 receptor influences growth.
+The results will inform engineering approaches to boost acclimation and fitness of poplar as an attractive resource for the bioeconomy.

 Enhance Soluble Protein Production